Learning Logical Rules using Minimum Message Length: Algorithms

 \subsection{\textsc{ApproxLearner}}

-This learner searches for programs which minimise a user-specified cost function.
+This learner searches for hypotheses which minimise a user-specified cost function.
 In this paper, this cost is either C-MDL or an approximation of MML.
 The \textsc{ApproxLearner} learning procedure is similar to the inductive ILP system \textsc{MaxSynth}, which minimises the C-MDL cost function \cite{hocquette2024learning}.
-Both procedures (i) generate individual rules, (ii) test and cache the size and performance statistics of each rule on training data, and (iii) find good combinations of these rules (programs) according to the cost.
+Both procedures (i) generate individual rules, (ii) test and cache the size and coverage of each rule on training data, and (iii) find good combinations of these rules according to the cost.
+As in \textsc{RandomLearner}, we assess a deterministic rule or combination of rules by treating it as $\text{det}(h)$ and converting to $h$ (definition \ref{def:hypothesis}) for scoring.
+Pseudocode for this procedure is shown in Algorithm \ref{alg:approxlearner alg}.
 We describe these stages next.

 \textbf{Constraints: } The main difference between \textsc{ApproxLearner} and \textsc{MaxSynth} is step (i).
 When generating rules, \textsc{MaxSynth} uses C-MDL-specific constraints to efficiently prune rules from the rule space that cannot be in a C-MDL optimal hypothesis.
-This pruning vastly shrinks the search space and enables \textsc{MaxSynth} to learn globally optimal programs efficiently.
-Conversely, \textsc{ApproxLearner} uses weaker, cost function independent constraints (pruning generalisations of inconsistent rules) and is much less efficient.
+This pruning vastly shrinks the search space and enables \textsc{MaxSynth} to learn globally optimal hypotheses efficiently.
+Conversely, \textsc{ApproxLearner} uses weaker, cost function independent constraints (such as pruning generalisations of inconsistent rules) and is much less efficient.
 In the absence of MML-specific constraints, we use the \textsc{ApproxLearner} procedure to compare MML and C-MDL costs fairly, leaving MML-specific constraints to future work.

 \textbf{Search: } To implement the search for good rule combinations in step (iii), both \textsc{MaxSynth} and \textsc{ApproxLearner} use constraint solvers, specialised tools which efficiently search large combinatorial spaces given a cost to optimise. \textsc{ApproxLearner} uses the CP-SAT \cite{cpsatlp} constraint solver.
 CP-SAT requires a linear cost to perform an effective search.
 The C-MDL cost is already linear and is modelled directly in CP-SAT.
 The MML cost is not linear, so we use a linear approximation.